Welcome to the Graduate Program in Communication at Purdue University.

 Joint Ph.D.
 Program in Communication and Philosophy

-Purdue graduate students can earn either a thesis or non-thesis Masters degree or a Doctoral degree.
-To do so, our graduate students enjoy the opportunity to develop their own major and minor area(s) of study.
-Each degree program consists of certain requirements; yet at the same time our graduate students have tremendous flexibility in designing a plan of study that meets their interests.
-For instance, a student may choose to major in Organizational Communication or he/she may choose to major in a more specific area such as Organizational Rhetoric.
-Graduate students work with their major professor and committee in order to design a plan of study that fits their needs.
+Purdue graduate students can earn either a thesis or non-thesis Masters degree or a Doctoral degree with the opportunity to develop their own major and minor area(s) of study.
+Each degree program consists of certain requirements, yet at the same time, our graduate students have tremendous flexibility in designing a plan of study that meets their interests.

-This is an exciting time to be a member of the School of Communication at Purdue.
+This is an exciting time to be a member of the Lamb School of Communication at Purdue.
 I invite you to continue to explore our website and learn more about our graduate program.
-I also encourage you to get in touch with me or Patty Mason, our Graduate Coordinator at firstname.lastname@example.org to learn more about opportunities for graduate studies in Communication at Purdue.
+I also encourage you to get in touch with me at firstname.lastname@example.org, to learn more about opportunities for graduate studies in Communication at Purdue.
 We look forward to hearing from you.